-Even if it will bleed your bank account dry, at least you’ll get your hands on the best gear out-there, starting with the drop-dead-gorgeous 10.5 inches wide Retina display, and ending up with Apple’s latest-gen A10X fusion chip with 64-bit architecture embedded M10 coprocessor.
-And yes, this is the fastest mobile system on chip money can buy in 2018.
+Even if it will bleed your bank account dry, at least you’ll get your hands on the best gear out-there, starting with the drop-dead-gorgeous 11 inches wide Retina display, and ending up with Apple’s latest-gen A12X Bionic chip with Neural Engine.
+And yes, this is the fastest mobile system on chip money can buy.
 Also, Apple’s gaming-app ecosystem is flawless, hence the iPad Pro makes for the best tablet for gaming.
 Ever.
 Period.
 End of story.

 - premium build quality

 - stellar gaming performance

 - ”it just works” taken to a new level

 - 12MP camera with 4K HD